Stars carry Clippers at Mavs again, 106-81 rout evens series - WHIZ News

 Neither of those answers lasted long, and the Mavericks never found solutions for Leonard and George.

 Leonard, who is averaging 33 points in the series, got to the rim when he wanted to and was efficient from 3-point range, making two of three.
-He was 11 of 15, and made 24 of 32 in the two games in Dallas.
+He was 11 of 15 overall, and made 24 of 32 shots in the two games in Dallas.

+“The pace and the speed he’s playing with is what we need,” Lue said.
+“It’s unbelievable.”

 George did his damage in the first half of both games in Dallas, the first helping LA recover from the hot Dallas start.
-This time, he had 18 points before the break to help the Clippers take control.
+This time, he had 18 points before the break to help the Clippers to a 61-35 lead.
+The margin surpassed 20 for the first time on an 8-0 run to start the second half.

-The LA defense was much closer to what Lue has said he wanted.
 After entering the game shooting 51% from 3-point range in the series, the Mavericks were just 5 of 30 (17%).

-The dismal shooting night — 35% overall — was punctuated by an air-ball 3 from Josh Richardson in the third quarter that left Dallas at 3 of 20 beyond the arc.
-Maxi Kleber had another one in the fourth.

-Even more puzzling was another rough night on free throws for Doncic, who has a knack for getting there with his unique abilities to pass and create at the rim.
-He missed all five freebies, putting him at 13 of 32 for the series.
+Dallas shot 35% overall.

 TIP-INS